 Digital Object Identifier (DOI)

 Mulcahy, Matthew J.; Blattman, Sydney B.; Barrantes, Francisco J.; Lukas, Ronald J.; and Hawrot, Edward, "Resistance To Inhibitors Of Cholinesterase 3 (Ric-3) Expression Promotes Selective Protein Associations With The Human Î±7-Nicotinic Acetylcholine Receptor Interactome" (2015).
-Neurobiology.
+Translational Neuroscience.
 271.